rwieruch/blog_robinwieruch_content/react-hooks.md

 export default App;
 {{< /highlight >}}

-In order to remove the interval when the component unmounts, you can return a function in useEffect for anything to be called when the component unmounts.
-There shouldn't be any memory leak left behind when the component isn't there anymore, so we will clean up the interval.
+In order to remove the interval when the component unmounts (but also after every other render update), you can return a function in useEffect for anything to be called for the clean up.
+For instance, there shouldn't be any memory leak left behind when the component isn't there anymore.

 {{< highlight javascript "hl_lines=7 9" >}}
 import React, { useState, useEffect } from 'react';